Reiningecho90/chances-discord-bot-public/README.md

 - Release complete and patch notes are out, everything is complete apart from gh-pages (3/1/2022)
 - Everything is completed and bot is working as planned (3/1/2022)
 - Extensive updates coming soon as I get back into the swing of the bot, everything will be backend work to prepare for the server release (3/7/2022)
+- Discovered issue in csv file handling, working through it (3/8/2022)

 ## Images